Windfell/fafafa/README.md

         python runserver.py

 ### Now, let's set up deployment
-1. Spin up your droplet on DigitalOcean (I used Ubuntu 13.10 x64)
+1. Spin up your droplet on DigitalOcean (I used Ubuntu 13.10 x64) or other VPS provider.
+If you already have a VPS set up (login as non-root with sudo access), you can skip steps 3-6.
+Make sure you change the user in ansible/provision.yml and ansible/deploy.yml.
+2. Replace the link in ansible/hosts with your remote host ip
-2. Set up passwordless root login to the remote host.
+3. Set up passwordless root login to the remote host.
 On a Linux machine, this can be done using

         ssh-keygen
         ssh-copy-id [ip address of remote host]

-3. Replace the link in ansible/hosts with your remote host ip
 4. Generate a sudo password for the non-root user (to be created) with

         openssl passwd -salt [salt] -1 [plaintext]